 You want to make sure that you are charging a reasonable amount for rent each month.
 Figuring out how much you should charge can be tricky and there are a few things you should think about first.

-Determining Property Value: You need to ask yourself how much your property is worth.
+You need to ask yourself how much your property is worth.
 The amount could be different from when you purchased the home, so it’s best to do some research and compare to other properties in your area.
-You can use a website, like
+You can use a website, like <Zillow>, to get an estimate on the value of your unit.
+However, home appraiser would be much more precise.
+Consider if you’ve made property upgrades, for instance.
+This would impact the accuracy of Zillow’s “Zestimate.”

 However, if your property is more expensive, meaning over $350,000, it’s a good idea to charge less rent so that you can attract more renters.
 Setting the rent at too high of an amount will deter potential tenants.
 Keep in mind that these percentages are what is most common in the rental business — it doesn’t mean it will be best for your property.